 1. Through self-assessment

 If your child or young person doesn't receive services from social care and has high rate Disability Living Allowance (Care Component) or the enhanced rate Personal Independence Payment (PIP), they have an automatic entitlement to our local short breaks offer.
-You will receive a personalised budget that can be used for agreed activities and support.
+You will receive a personalised budget that can be used for agreed activities and support as identified in your child’s short break plan.
+To apply please complete the form below:

-To access this, you will need to contact our Referral and Access Team on 01480 372767.
+If you are unable to apply online, contact our Referral and Access Team on 01480 372767.
 After a brief chat they will send you a self-assessment form to complete.
-A sample of the form is published below so you can see what sort of information you will need to provide.

 2. Through a disability social care assessment